|

 Aircraft

-these plugs in my IO470Ls for over 600 hours with no issues and have a stash of
+these plugs in my IO470Ls for over 1000 hours with no issues and keep a

-50 in my hangar.
-Clean 'em or throw them out at annual if you don't like the
+stash in my hangar.
+Clean 'em or throw them out at annual if you don't

 looks of them.